VorskiImagineering/jQuery-MediaStreamPlayer-Plugin/README.md

     $('player').mediastreamplayer(mediastream)
 </script>
 ```
+## YouTube MediaPlayer
+YouTube is the only MediaPlayer included in this release.

+The YouTube media player provides media items such that
+## Demo
+We've got a handy demo up at http://vorski.com/MediaStreamPlayer/

+## Developing MediaPlayer plugin

+See [MediaPlayerDevelopment.md].

 ## Contributing
 This project generally follows [Idiomatic.js](https://github.com/rwldrn/idiomatic.js) from Rick Waldron, take care to maintain the existing coding style.